The Rapeman: Plot

+The main character, Keisuke Iwasaki (岩崎 圭介 Iwasaki Keisuke), is a handsome and very muscular high school teacher by day and dispenses a surreal and perverted brand of "justice" at night as the Rapeman under the business "Rapeman Services", which is co-run with his uncle, a former surgeon with ties to the Yakuza.
+The business' motto is: "Righting wrongs through penetration."
+Clients call on the Rapeman to handle cases such as the revenge of a jilted lover, forming parental bonds through a traumatic crisis, making disruptive co-workers more docile and other things of that nature.

+When engaged in his night trade, the Rapeman wears a black leather ski mask shaped like the head of a penis, but no trousers or underwear.
+In the middle of a rape, if the woman/girl becomes unresponsive or expresses enjoyment, he uses special techniques such as "M69 Screwdriver" or "Infinite Loop" to apply more pain to the victim.
+Despite regretting some of the contracts he fulfills, he always completes the task.

+Film adaptations

 Pink Pineapple produced nine Rapeman live action feature films (including six sequels and two spin-off films), released between 1993 and 1996.
 The first seven were directed by Takao Nagaishi and the final two were directed by Naoki Uesugi.
 In their Japanese Cinema Encyclopedia: The Sex Films, the Weissers write that series director, Takao Nagaishi, took "a patently offensive premise and twisted it into a wickedly funny black-comedy for adults ...
 His camerawork is slick, and the music is hypnotic.
 Plus he has co-authored clever scripts with surprisingly intricate plotlines.
 And, most importantly, Nagaishi has taken the time to develop a group of characters who are actually very likable."

 A two-episode OVA was released in 1994, chronicling his exploits in the first volume of the manga.
 The Rapeman's garb is different in the anime version, as he is dressed in quasi-ninja gear.